NovaMachina-Mods/ExNihiloSequentia/docs/sieve.md

 - `name`: The name of block/item/fluid (i.e. `witchwater`)

 - `input`: The block to be sieved (Must be a block or a tag).
 Required field.
+    - In order to force a block registration rather than a tag, add a `*` to the beginning of the input.
+For example, `*minecraft:sand` will register a drop for the sand block rather than the tag sand, which includes red sand.
+The drops will first come from the forced drops you specify and then any tag registries as well.
+This only applies to sieve inputs.
 - `result`: The item to be dropped (Must be an item).
 Required field.
 - `rarity`: The percent chance the result will be dropped from the input (Must be a number greater than 0.0 and less than 1.0).
 Required field.
 - `mesh`: The minimum mesh required to drop the result (Must be STRING, FLINT, IRON, or DIAMOND).
 Required field.